-- Ensuring all toys used for the child care program are made of material that can be cleaned and disinfected (ie avoid plush toys) - Encourage activities that, while indoors, maintain physical distance between children. (i.e individual sensory bins, separate art tools for each child, more individual play indoors, etc) - Increase the frequency of cleaning and disinfecting objects, toys and frequently touched surfaces
+- Ensuring all toys used for the childcare program can be cleaned and disinfected.
+Hard surfaces must be cleaned with appropriate cleaning solution or disinfectant (i.e has D.I.N. and primary use is cleaning and disinfecting) or bleach. - Encourage activities that, while indoors, maintain physical distance between children. (i.e individual sensory bins, separate art tools for each child, more individual play indoors, etc) - Increase the frequency of cleaning and disinfecting objects, toys and frequently touched surfaces

-- Frequently touched surface are most likely to become contaminated and should be cleaned at least twice a day (surfaces include doorknobs, light switches, toilet handles, tabletops, baby gates, etc) - Mouthed toys should be cleaned and disinfected immediately after the child is finished using it - Only use disinfectants that have a DIN (drug identification number) This can be done by choosing disinfectants that follow the 'List of Disinfectants (COVID-19)' available at Canada.ca.
-Follow expiry dates of these products, and always following manufacturer's instructions. - Incorporating additional hand washing and hand hygiene into the daily schedule, and ensuring that hand washing is done thoroughly and properly when it is performed (please ask Little Leaders for signage for above your sink if you do not have a sign for children's handwashing steps and would like one) - Avoid use of sensory or water tables.
-OR if sensory materials (e.g. play dough, water, sand, etc.) are offered, these should be provided for single use (i.e. available to the child for the day) then disposed of, OR labelled with the child's name and reused by only that same child - Personal belongings (e.g., backpack, clothing, etc.) should be minimized.
-If brought, belongings should be labeled and kept in the child's cubby/ designated area. - Consult Little Leaders manual for proper cleaning and disinfecting
+- Frequently touched surface are most likely to become contaminated and should be cleaned at least twice a day.
+These surfaces include doorknobs, light switches, toilet handles, tabletops, baby gates, eating areas, phones, etc. - Mouthed toys should be cleaned and disinfected immediately after the child is finished using it - Only use disinfectants that have a DIN (drug identification number) This can be done by choosing disinfectants that follow the 'List of Disinfectants (COVID-19)' available at Canada.ca.Follow expiry dates of these products, and always following manufacturer's instructions.
+Additionally, Little Leaders is happy to provide disinfectant upon request. - Incorporate additional hand washing and hand hygiene into the daily schedule and ensure that hand washing is done thoroughly and properly when it is performed - Avoid use of sensory or water tables.
+OR if sensory materials (e.g. play dough, water, sand, etc.) are offered, these should be provided for single use (i.e. available to the child for the day) then disposed of, OR labelled with the child's name and reused by only that same child. - All surface disinfectant provided by Little Leaders must be used in accordance with manufacturer's instructions, including how to clean and surface contact time.
+Consult Little Leaders manual for proper cleaning and disinfecting with bleach.